 Decoy – A serial killer is on the loose.

 Turn the Tide – A murder goes wrong when the murderer overlooks something.

-The Mugger - A politician has an encounter which threatens to derail his entire career.
+The Mugger – A politician has an encounter that threatens to derail his entire career.